kaishin/redalemeden.com/content/posts/2015-03-07-ipinator/index.md

   - Product
   - macOS
   - App
+audience: "people who have been following my work as a Mac developer"
 ---

 I'm pleased to announce that [IPinator] is *finally* [live on the App Store][appstore].
 It's a utility app and Notification Center widget that displays your external IP address and locates it on a map for easy access during local development, VPN setup, etc.